Warming Arctic spurs battles for riches, shipping routes

 “Think about a high mountain pass that is closed for half the year, has no gas stations, convenience stores or repair facilities,” said Andrew Kinsey, a senior marine risk consultant at insurance giant Allianz.
 “Is this the route that you want to use for your daily commute?”

+Manning, the trainee fisherman, hopes the opportunities his children gain from Arctic development will outweigh the disadvantages.

+“The ice in our bay, when it went, they noticed it really quickly,” he said.
+“My son was excited about it, but my daughter said, ‘Oh, there goes our trail to go to the fish lakes.'”

-Daria Gritsenko, a public policy researcher on board the Nordica, also cautioned that melting permafrost poses a problem for Arctic infrastructure.
+Daria Gritsenko, a public policy researcher traveling on board the icebreaker Nordica, cautioned that any economic excitement about global warming opening up the Arctic needs to be tempered by an understanding of the risks.
+Melting permafrost already poses a problem for Russia’s Arctic infrastructure, from ports to pipelines, from roads to residential buildings.

 “We need to rethink how we build things in the Arctic,” said Gritsenko, who is based at the University of Helsinki.
 “Even if we develop a tremendous system of Arctic ports, how would the goods get there?
 That’s the irony of climate change.”